FAQS

 HOW DO I BOOK IN?

-You will need to download the ‘bookfit’ app, which is compatible on both apple and android.
-Once you have downloaded the app, you will need to create your own account then on ‘Find a Class’, type in Marilena’s Pole Dance Academy – Lincoln (United Kingdom), then you will be ready to connect with this studio and book your first class!
-Once you’ve booked your class, please ensure you send payment to Marilena via BACS or PayPal.
+You will need to create an account on Teamup, then download the app, which is compatible on both apple and android.
+Once you have downloaded the app, search Marilena’s Pole Dance Academy – Lincoln (United Kingdom) you will then be ready to connect with the studio and book your first class!

 HOW DO I PAY?